Skip to main content

 5. Group Guidance – Scheduling of films and speakers, career development program, and new student orientation.

-Students are free to choose the counselor they feel most comfortable with for personal counseling.
-However, for academic scheduling or concerns, the student should meet with the counselor for his/her grade level.
+School counselors are assigned to students based on their Graduation Class/Cohort (i.e. Class of 2029).
+However, students are able to choose the counselor they feel most comfortable with for social/emotional and personal concerns.
 It is the goal of the Counseling Department that each student develops a positive relationship with the counselors.

 Career Guidance